openjusticeok/spi-2023/okc-session/README.md

 ## 1. Finding Data Sources

+### Method 1: Hitting the search engines

 We're going to start from absolutely nothing and simply fire up our favorite search engine.
+Some tips for finding data out on the worldwide information superhighway:
+- Vary your search terms (e.g. "traffic citation" vs. "traffic stop").
+It helps to figure out the terminology used by academics, politicians, etc. and get a sense of what vocabulary to use.
-We'll vary our search terms (e.g. "traffic citation" vs. "traffic stop") and include some modifiers like "dataset", "GitHub", etc. and see what we can come up with.
-We'll steer clear of ad-ridden, low-quality, "anyone can upload" sites like Kaggle, Data.World, etc.
+- Include some modifiers like "data" / "dataset", "GitHub", etc. ".gov" and ".edu" are helpful as well.
+- Steer clear of ad-ridden, low-quality, "anyone can upload" sites like Kaggle, Data.World, etc. These are almost never helpful.

 After some searching, there seem to be a few datasets that fit what we're looking for: